 10. Facebook best practices.

 Use hashtags sparingly and try to work them directly into your copy.
-Upload video directly because they want you to stay on Facebook rather than leaving to consume content elsewhere.
+Upload videos directly because they want you to stay on Facebook rather than leave to consume content elsewhere.
 Natively uploaded video generally outperforms YouTube links.
 Keep your copy concise and avoid an overly promotional tone.
-Facebook's algorithm limits the reach on any posts that sound too much like ads.
+Facebook's algorithm limits the reach of any posts that sound too much like ads.
 Be sure your About section is completed.